-This test is made in order to check the leads between the alternator and battery and also the battery grounding.
+This test is made to check the leads between the alternator and the battery and also the battery earth lead.
 The test should be carried out with a fully charged battery in good condition.
-The battery connections should be well-cleaned and tightened.
+The battery terminals should be well cleaned and tightened.
 Load the alternator with about 10 amps.
-Suitable load: Switched-on mainbeam lights.
-With the engine running and the alternator delivering about 10 amps, measure with a suitable voltmeter the voltage between the plus pole of the battery and B+ on the alternator.
-If at this test the voltage drop exceeds 0.3 volt, there is a fault in the lead or contact, and must be remedied immediately.
-After repairing the lead or contact, measure once again, using the same load as above.
-This time measure the voltage drop be-
+Suitable load: Mainbeam light switched on.
+With the engine running and the alternator supplying 10 amps., measure with a suitable voltmeter the voltage between the positive pole of the battery and B+ on the alternator.
+If the voltage at this test exceeds 0.3 volt, there must be a fault in the lead or contact, which must be remedied immediately.
+After repairing the leads or contacts, measure once again.
+With the same load as above, measure the voltage drop between the negative pole of the battery and the alternator terminal D-.
+Here the voltage drop must not exceed 0.2 volt.
+If the voltage drop exceeds 0.2 volt, check the battery earth lead, the alternator contact with the engine and the engine contact with the chassis.
+After making the necessary repairs measure again.